WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/SustainableTechnologyCommons-HeatherVescentv1.md

-It doesn’t feel good when a company comes to a technology commons, learns about ideas and technology and then to implement it for their own corporate benefit without giving returning anything to the technology commons.
+It doesn’t feel good when a company comes to a technology commons, learns about ideas and technology and then to implement it for their own corporate benefit without returning anything to the technology commons.
 This is the biggest problem with commons – the free rider.

 There should be a contribution to the commons from successful